Skip to Main Content

 ORCID logo

 This is a universal identifier where researchers can add all their works, education and work experience into one place - almost like a CV!
-Having an ORCID is a requirement from the University of Essex as this identifier will be used in the next REF (Research Excellence Framework).
+Having an ORCID is a requirement at the University of Essex as this identifier will be used in the next REF (Research Excellence Framework).
 It is also used in many funder applications.
 Have a look at this video for more information about using your ORCID profile.

 Google Scholar

-Google Scholar logoScholar is the largest database of scholarly literature.
-Creating a Google Scholar profile and linking it to the University of Essex is for all academics at the university.Some caution in interpreting citations from Google Scholar is needed, as Google Scholar is known for adding more citations to works than there actually is.
-This is because it sometimes cannot tell the difference between an actual citation and e.g. a library index.
+Google Scholar logoGoogle Scholar is the largest database of scholarly literature.
+Creating a Google Scholar profile and linking it to the University of Essex is a requirement for all academics at the university.
+Google Scholar is a great place to increase your visibility, as researchers from around the world use this database to find research outputs and their authors.

 Scopus